d-najd/portfolio/README.md

 ##### Note

-Imports if for the style (xThing.style.tsx) is usually done like so
+Imports for the style (xThing.style.tsx) is usually done like so
 ```import { * as S } from "./XThing.style.tsx";```